 - Data Dictionary:

-It is a repository that consists of description of all data objects used or produced by software.
+It is a repository that consists of a description of all data objects used or produced by the software.
 It stores the collection of data present in the software.
 It is a very crucial element of the analysis model.
-It acts as a centralized repository and also helps in modelling of data objects defined during software requirements.
+It acts as a centralized repository and also helps in modeling data objects defined during software requirements.

 - Entity Relationship Diagram (ERD):

-It depicts relationship between data objects and used in conducting of data modelling activity.
-The attributes of each object in the Entity Relationship Diagram can be described using Data object description.
+It depicts the relationship between data objects and is used in conducting data modeling activities.
+The attributes of each object in the Entity-Relationship Diagram can be described using Data object description.
 It provides the basis for activity related to data design.